dozyhermit/dozyhermit/README.md

 ### what even is a developer 👋

-looking for new opportunities 😴
+i'm currently looking for new opportunities that likely don't exist

 ### currently working with these